craigfouts/discourse/README.md

-# Discourse - Experiments with Coursework and Tutorials
+# Discourse - Experiments with Building Tutorials